-Latent Evidence is a concentration under the curriculum of Criminal Justice Technology.
-This curriculum is designed to provide knowledge of latent evidence systems and operations.
+Forensic Science is a concentration under the curriculum of Criminal Justice Technology, which focuses on the application of the physical, biomedical, and social sciences to the analysis and evaluation of physical evidence, human testimony and criminal suspects.
 Study will focus on local, state, and federal law enforcement, evidence processing and procedures.

 Students will learn both theory and hands-on analysis of latent evidence.
 They will learn fingerprint classification, identification, and chemical development.
-Students will record, cast, and recognize footwear and tire-tracks, and process crime scenes.
-Issues and concepts of communications and the use of computers and computer-assisted design programs in crime scene technology will be discussed.
+Students will record, cast, and recognize footwear and tire-tracks; and process crime scenes.
+Issues and concepts of communications and the use of computers and computer assisted design programs in crime scene technology will be discussed.

 Graduates should qualify for employment in a variety of criminal justice organizations especially in local, state, and federal law enforcement, and correctional agencies.
-The curriculum is designed to provide knowledge of criminal justice systems and operations.

 Coastal Carolina Community College offers an Associate in Applied Science Degree.
-The appropriate coursework is listed below.
+The appropriate coursework is listed below.z